mhdr/sc-widgets/ScGauge.md

 - One [ScNotchs](ScNotchs) for create the notchs
 - One [ScArc](ScArc) for the progress arc

-In this documentation will see that the configuration can be changed.
+In this documentation will see that the configuration can be changed.<br />
 Take in mind that this object consider the "progress" is always the last one.